freifunk-darmstadt/ffda-domain-director/docs/config.md

 ### geojson
 Defines the path to the GeoJSON containing the polygons of all the domains nodes should be directed to.

+### meshviewer_url
+*Optional*

+Defines an URL for the meshviewer.
+If set, a direct link from the `/nodes` endpoint to the defined meshviewer instance will be available.

 ### meshviewer_json_url
 Defines the URL the `meshviewer.json` file is served at.
 This is usually located at `https://<map-vhost>/data/meshviewer.json`.